BaderLab/AutoAnnotateApp/docs/WorkingWithAutoAnnotate.rst

   Create Summary Network
     Generates a new network where each node represents a collapsed cluster in the original network.
     Very similar in functionality to "Collapse All", but runs significantly faster.
+    See :ref:`summary_network` for more details.

   Layout Clusters
-    Runs a layout algorithm that will layout each cluster separately using the perfuse layout (evenly spaced in a grid).
-Note: this operation cannot be undone.
+    The submenu provides access to cluster-aware layout algorithms.
+See :ref:`cluster_aware_layouts` for more details.

   Redraw annotations
-    Older versions of Cytoscape have a bug that cause annotations to occasionally be drawn in the wrong location.
+    Some versions of Cytoscape have a bug that cause annotations to occasionally be drawn in the wrong location.
 Redrawing the annotations can fix this problem.
     Annotations can also be redrawn by clicking the |button_redraw| button.

   Recalculate Labels
     Recalculates the labels for all of the clusters in the annotation set.
-    Typically used when the WordCloud options or label algorithm changes.
+    Typically used when the WordCloud options or label algorithm changes, or if the contets of one or more clusters change.
+See :ref:`label_options` for more details.
-    More on this later in this guide.
-(Note: to recalculate labels for a subset of clusters please select the clusters in the table and right-click to show the cluster context menu.)
+    (Note: to recalculate labels for a
+    subset of clusters please select the clusters in the table and right-click to show the cluster context menu.)

+  Export Clusters to File...
+    Creates a TXT file containing the labels of all the clusters.

+  Settings
     Display Creation Parameters...
       Opens a dialog that shows the parameters that were chosen in the Create Annotation Set Dialog for the current Annotation Set.

-  Export Clusters to File...
-    Creates a TXT file containing the labels of all the clusters.

-  Label Options
+    Label Options...
       Opens a dialog where you can select the label algorithm that is used when recalculating labels.
+      See :ref:`label_options` for more details.

     Settings...
-    Opens the AutoAnnotate settings dialog.
+      Opens a dialog where general AutoAnnotate settings can be changed.

 Managing Clusters